nattchoyanqi/Dim-the-Fish-Pomodoro-Timer/README.md

-# dim the fish pomodoro timer
+# 🐠 Dim the Fish Pomodoro Timer

 A cozy, animated Pomodoro timer featuring **Mr. Dim**, a fish who reacts to your productivity!
 This web-based tool helps you stay focused using the Pomodoro technique (25 minutes of work followed by short and long breaks).